megaease/easemesh/docs/install.md

 emctl install --image-registry-url {your_private_docker_registry_address}
 ```

-more arguments can be discovered via :
+more arguments can be discovered via:

 ```bash
 emctl install --help